-- 5.3.1 Medium secure services must operate within a comprehensive set of physical, procedural and relational security measures, practices and policies that must comply with standards and requirements set by QNIC, CQC and the Mental Health Act Code of Practice. - 5.3.2 Operational policies and procedures must comply with Mental Health Act Code of Practice requirements.
+- 5.3.1 Low secure services must operate within a comprehensive set of physical, procedural and relational security measures, practices and policies that are in line with standards and requirements set by QNIC, CQC and the Mental Health Act Code of Practice. - 5.3.2 Operational policies and procedures must comply with Mental Health Act Code of Practice requirements unless there are cogent reasons for not following the guidance in the Code.
+These reasons must be documented and reviewed regularly.